AI Release Engineering

 Build → Deploy → Evaluate → Rollback

 Autonomous agents compound risk in ways that static software does not.
-Without a controlled deployment loop, emergent behavior in production is ungoverned.
+Without a controlled deployment loop, emergent behavior in production is harder to govern safely.
 FeatBit is the gating mechanism at every stage of this loop, forming a FeatureOps control plane that intentionally manages behavior from first rollout to last rollback.

 “An agent may be correct in every individual step and still produce a harmful sequence of actions.
-Compositional safety requires independent gates at every composition point.”
+Compositional safety requires independent gates at major composition and permission boundaries.”

 Why Agent Deployment is a Different Problem Class